 Eater Portland prioritizes stories that haven’t been told elsewhere.
-This site does not accept pitches regarding recipes, food holidays, grocery products, and we do not conduct formal restaurant reviews.
+This site does not accept pitches regarding recipes, food holidays, and grocery products; additionally, we do not conduct formal restaurant reviews.

 All pitches should include a subject matter with a clear angle or thesis — full sentences, not one-or-two-word “ideas to explore.”
-Bonus points go to those who include how the story will be structured in their pitch and what the story hopes to conclude.
+Bonus points go to those who include an outline or story structure within their pitch email.
 In every pitch, there should be a clear explanation of why a Portland reader should care about this issue.
 Please make sure the story doesn’t already exist on the site, unless you’re hoping to pitch a map update.

 When submitting a pitch, please provide a short summary of who you are, your background, and why you are particularly qualified to write the story, as well as any previous relevant work via links or an online portfolio.
 If you don’t have traditional clips, that’s okay, but we should have some sort of sample of your writing — a relevant college essay, a personal blog post, or even a personal sample piece.

 Here are a few examples of what Eater Portland is looking for: